-You should also be keeping a close eye on PCI compliance when handling customer’s financial information, and you can learn more about how we tackle PCI compliance here.
+You should also be keeping a close eye on PCI compliance when handling customers’ financial information, and you can learn more about how we tackle PCI compliance here.

-1. Make sure the payment gateway or POS you’re using supports AVS.
+- Make sure the payment gateway or POS you’re using supports AVS.

-2. Just because AVS fails doesn’t mean the customer is a fraudster.
+- Just because AVS fails doesn’t mean the customer is a fraudster.
 Pay attention to the error codes fired, and make judgment calls based on specific cases.

-3. Make sure you know where your customer transaction records are being kept for chargeback cases.
+- Make sure you know where your customer transaction records are being kept for chargeback cases.

-4. AVS is not a one-and-done fraud prevention tool.
+- AVS is not a one-and-done fraud prevention tool.
 Incorporate AVS with other order review measures to best prevent fraud and chargebacks.
 Check with your merchant services provider on how best to approach this.

-5. If your payment gateway allows it, customize your responses to each individual AVS code — especially to partial match codes.
+- If your payment gateway allows it, customize your responses to each individual AVS code — especially to partial match codes.
 This is really important for businesses that do a lot of business online.
 Think about it.
 If your customer accidentally included an apartment number in their address this time but didn’t on their bank’s file, would you really want to cancel their transaction and lose the sale?
 It’s small judgment calls like these that in aggregate can make a big difference to your online conversion rate at scale.

-7. Pay close attention to No Match response codes since these are the highest indicator of fraud.
+- Pay close attention to No Match response codes since these are the highest indicator of fraud.
 Ask the customer to try again, and if they continue to fire No Match codes you will want to have a system prepared to reach out directly to the customer to ensure everything is okay (typically an automated email asking to verify their financial information and/or identity).

 AVS is just a piece in your multi-layered order review/customer prevention processes.
 It’s an important player but is ultimately insufficient on its own, and it’s up to you to develop a system designed to prevent fraud every step of the way.

-We have a combined 30 years experience tackling fraud and reducing chargebacks, and we have PCI compliant software that makes your job easy.
+We have a combined 30 years of experience tackling fraud and reducing chargebacks, and we have PCI compliant software that makes your job easy.
 We’d love to have a conversation about your business and what type of order review process is best for your long-term success.